jweir/Bluemold/README.md

 # Bluemold Template Engine

-Bluemold is a Javascript template engine.
-It conforms to a subset of the jQuery Template language.
+Bluemold is a Javascript template engine conforming to a subset of the jQuery Template language.

 It is designed to run serverside (Node.js) and output HTML or any text based format.

+Bluemold has not been used in production yet.

 ## Usage